smoha020/certified-aws-solutions-architect-associate/2-deep-dive/sqs.md

 ## Delay Queue

+- **Use Case**: If a user places an order but you want to wait a set time (e.g., 5 minutes) to allow for cancellations, you can delay the message and process the order only after the waiting period.
 - Delaying a message means the consumers wont be able to see the message for a period of time after it was sent.
 Delay time can be up to 15 minutes
 - Delay can be set at a queue level or tt also can be set to message level using the **DelaySeconds** parameter